Dr. Makola M. Abdullah, Ph.D.

 Trailblazing HBCU Leader & Champion of Educational Equity

+In 2018, under Dr. Abdullah's guidance, Virginia State University successfully completed its reaffirmation of accreditation with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The University was reaffirmed for 10 years with no recommendations.
 Dr. Abdullah has led the launch of several major initiatives since taking office.
 These include the establishment of the John Mercer Langston Institute for African American Political Leadership to assess, develop and empower African American leaders; the establishment of The Center for Policing Leadership and Social Justice to address the critical divide between law enforcement and communities of color; and the establishment of the Office of Diversity, Inclusion and Belonging on campus to promote good relations toward and support those who may be subject to discrimination.